ClickHouse/ClickHouse/docs/en/sql-reference/statements/undrop.md

 Cancels the dropping of the table.

-Beginning with ClickHouse version 23.3 it is possible to UNDROP a table thin 8 minutes of issuing the DROP TABLE statement.
+Beginning with ClickHouse version 23.3 it is possible to UNDROP a table within 8 minutes of issuing the DROP TABLE statement.
 Dropped tables are listed in a system table called `system.dropped_tables`.

 :::note